 It seems Miller was wrong.
 It’s not just doors and corners where they get you.
 I couldn’t keep up with the ships, who was on them, who controlled them, where they were heading, and what the names of the transponders had been reprogrammed to by the next time I watched.

 On top of that—and the patois and a particularly perplexing plot—a protomolecule turned this TV show into a headache.
 I almost handed myself Miller’s hat.

-And I groaned like an Eroserian infected with protomolecule each time I heard Err-rose…Air-ross…Err-ross…Air-rose…Euros.
-(Come on…Euros, really?)
-I’ve been in camp Ear-ross since the NEAR mission — with only Dr Iturbi and Sematimba for company, it seems.
+And I groaned like an Eroserian infected with protomolecule each time I heard Err-rose…Air-ross…Err-ross…Air-rose…Euros (…Euros, really?)
+I’ve been in camp Ear-ross since the NEAR mission with only Dr Iturbi and Sematimba for company, it seems.
 I now understand why Eros became known as the murder capital of the asteroid belt.

 There is so much detail in this space saga.
 Except, of course, for what year in our future the story is supposed to be set when it begins, a detail that manages to avoid detection more surreptitiously than Martian stealth tech.

-The century given in the opening text crawl is confusing, a few lost decades…or maybe I’ve overdone it on the Ganymede gin?
+The century given in the opening text crawl left be me confused, a few lost decades…or maybe I’ve overdone it on the Ganymede gin?

 The Expanse is set some three hundred years in the future, although the show is rather vague on the subject — something that has been messing with fans’ heads since the show began in 2015.
 One and a half seasons into the show and we are hit with the realisation that it’s not the twenty third century that the text crawl ambiguously led us to believe at the start.